 9:00 – 10:00 am (Pacific Time)

-While CRA regulations are updated periodically, the law itself has not been revised since the mid-1990s.
+The original CRA law has not been revised since the mid-1990s, despite minor enhancements periodically.
 As a result, Federal banking agencies are actively exploring a potential single metric to determine a bank’s lending and investment in relevant neighborhoods across the U.S..
 Such metric would also consider sweeping changes to areas where banks are expected to lend.
 These prospective changes (and others) will modernize the CRA to enable banks with a larger digital presence and fewer branches to better meet regulatory expectations.